koder-aritra/32-bit-RISC-design/README.md

 ## CPUs Instruction set
-Our designed CPU can handle the following commands.
+This CPU can handle the following commands.

 Data Processing: ADD SUB AND ORR